 - You may also wish to reach out to the closest U.S. embassy or consulate to let us know of arrest.
 Contact information for U.S. Embassies and Consulates overseas can be found here or by going to our individual Country Specific Information pages.

-- General information about the Austrian penal system is available on the Ministry’s homepage/Correctional Services in Austria (pdf/8 MB).
+- General information about the Austrian penal system is available on the Ministry’s homepage at Austrian Juridical System/Correctional Services in Austria (pdf/8 MB).

 Consular Assistance to U.S. Prisoners: